 Seri: The Man and the Myth Behind Seriology

-Seri was born behind the Iron Curtain in Budapest, Hungary in 1977.
-He first tasted freedom when his family immigrated to the United States at the end of 1986.
-Seri grew up in Boston, attended Villanova University outside of Philadelphia, pursued a graduate degree in economics at the Corvinus University of Budapest, and received an MBA from the University of Southern California in Los Angeles.
+Seri was born behind the Iron Curtain in Budapest, Hungary.
+He first tasted freedom when his family immigrated to the United States when he was 10 years old.
+Seri grew up in Boston, attended college outside of Philadelphia, pursued a graduate degree in economics back in Budapest, and received an MBA from a university on America’s west coast.

 His thrilling corporate work experience includes mutual fund operations, SEC research, fixed-income valuation, product pricing strategy, pharmaceutical contract management, and commercial tire marketing.
 After a dozen years of corporate servitude in Philadelphia, Washington D.C., and Los Angeles, Seri decided to go on an indefinite sabbatical in Nashville, Tennessee far from the office grind and the chaotic coastal cities of America.

 When he is not mourning the decline of Western Christian civilization, Seri spends his time studying history, reading great literature, working on his tennis game, following his favorite soccer club―Ferencváros, sampling new beers, mixing Old Fashioneds, planning his next Southern road trip, and searching for the future Mrs. Seri.